Quixomatic/dungeon-dash-server/readme.md

    - Players join a lobby of up to 100 participants
    - Wait for enough players to join

-2. **Dungeon Phase**
+2. **Dungeon Exploration Phase**
+   - All players spawn at different points on a large shared dungeon floor
-   - Players navigate their individual procedurally generated dungeons
+   - Players explore the procedurally generated dungeon
    - Collect gear and items to boost stats
-   - Defeat enemies to gain XP
+   - Defeat AI enemies to gain XP
-   - Level up and select boons/abilities (attack speed, crit chance, etc.)
+   - Level up and select boons/abilities
+   - Players may encounter and battle other players while exploring
-   - Time-limited exploration (5-10 minutes)
+   - Phase lasts for a set amount of time (5-10 minutes)

-3. **Gauntlet Phase**
+3. **Floor Collapse**
-   - Players are grouped into small "gauntlets" of 4-5 players
-   - Battle with all collected gear and abilities
+   - After the time limit, the current dungeon floor "collapses"
+   - Surviving players fall to the next floor of the dungeon
+   - Each new floor is smaller than the previous one
+   - This forces remaining players into closer proximity

+4. **Repeat Until Victory**
+   - Exploration and collapse cycles continue
+   - Each floor becomes increasingly dangerous
+   - Player density increases as the floor size decreases
-   - Last player standing in each gauntlet continues
+   - The last player standing wins the match

+5. **Final Showdown (Optional)**
+   - If the game lasts too long, a final "forced combat" phase begins
-   - Eliminated players can spectate or join a new game
+   - The remaining players are teleported to a small arena

-4. **Repeat and Reduce**
-   - Return to dungeon phase with surviving players
-   - Next gauntlet features fewer, but more powerful players
-   - Continue until only one player remains
+   - A battle royale ensues until only one player remains

 ## 🛠️ Technical Stack